YPares/porcupine/README.md

 ```

 In that scheme, the `Inputs`/`Ouputs` level has disappeared, and the
-VirtualFiles specify their paths explicitely.
+VirtualFiles specify their paths explicitly.

 # Specific features